Contact Us | Search

 • Two vocational and academic training curricula were developed at professional colleges, lyceums, and universities to enhance national capacity and to sustain the application of sound land use management under saline environments.
 These activities were jointly done with UNDP/GEF-5/ICBA within the framework the FAO-GEF project.

-• Two monographs on desert fruit morphology and pasture improvement was published.
+• Two monographs on desert fruit morphology and pasture improvement were published.
 A collaborative monograph on ‘Drylands Salinity, Halophytes and Landscape Restoration” was produced by ICBA in collaboration with the International Platform for Drylands Research and Education (IPPDRE), Tottori University, Japan.
 The book represents an overview of the drylands and salinity issue in a global context.
-This book is a first edition based mostly on PEER/UNCAWR project materials and will provide a valuable resource and tool for livestock owners, managers, ecologists, and decision makers developing a strategy for the sustainable management of marginal lands (mostly saline), and improving food security and nutrition of rural communities over the world.
+This book is a first edition based mostly on PEER/UNCAWR project materials and will provide a valuable resource and tool for livestock owners, managers, ecologists, and decision makers developing a strategy for the sustainable management of marginal lands (mostly saline) and improving food security and nutrition of rural communities over the world.

 Back to PEER Cycle 4 Grant Recipients